A-garcias/a-garcias.github.io/ML_MechPropPrediction/README.md

 # Predicting Mechanical Properties of Polyurethane Elastomers based on Published Paper
 This folder will contain all Python scripts, data, and plots relating to this project.

 Table 2 and 3 come from the published paper, and are not my own results, but are data necessary to re-run the code.
-Data Analysis is Part 1, MLSel (Model Selection) is Part 2.
+Data Analysis is Part 1, MLSel (Model Selection) is Part 2 of my project.

+The separate published paper is also included for ease of reference.